forflo/dystruct/README.md

     dstru_add_member(DYN_S_UINT8, (void *) &c1, ds1);
     dstru_finalize(ds1) == 0);

-ds1 contains a member named "buffer" which is just a memory field.
+ds1 contains a member named "buffer", which is just a memory field.
-This field now contains the exact same as the structure s in our first example.
+This field now contains the exact same as the initialized structure s in our first example.

 Configuration
 -------------